Get ready to connect adventure, culture, field skills, water, wildlife, and more.

 Offensive speech and conduct will not be tolerated.
 Harassment includes all unwelcome advances, written or verbal innuendos, threats, insults, or disparaging remarks concerning a person’s gender, national origin, race, creed, color, ancestry, age, sexual orientation, veteran status, physical or mental disability, or religious beliefs that are offensive to a person associated with the program.
 Examples include verbal harassment (derogatory comments, demeaning jokes, threats, etc.), physical harassment (unnecessary touching, etc.), and visual harassment (cartoons, gestures, etc.).
 Sexual harassment is defined as sexual advances and conduct of a sexual nature, and it will not be tolerated.
 Any student who has a question or concern is encouraged to let program staff know.

 Students must be on time for meals, which are served buffet-style in the Gatehouse kitchen.
-After each meal, everyone must clear their own dishes.
+Participants should expect to be involved with meal preparation and clean up, especially on camping trips.
 Any leftover food is composted on site, and the students will be taught this process.
 After meals, students may gather outside, but may not hang out in their lodge rooms.

 Rooms are bunk-style with several students per room.
 Please be respectful of your roommate(s) and maintain a tidy space.
 Please leave valuables at home!